 Hesitant to move to SaaS?
-Wondering what the differences between SaaS and traditional software?
+Wondering what are the benefits of SaaS over traditional software ?

 Software as a service (SaaS) is cloud-based software.
 This means that instead of downloading the software onto your computer or network, you access it via a web browser.